Protein Powder vs. Real Food – Who’s the Winner?

 Smooth move: what are protein shakes?

-Before comparing protein shake vs food – we all know what food is, but what the notorious powder is made of?
+Before comparing protein shakes vs food – we all know what food is, but what the notorious powder is made of?

 They come in different forms and shapes – both from plant-based and dairy-based origin.
 The most popular sources are whey and soy.
 For those who don’t stick to a plant-based diet, whey is by far the winner.
 It is considered a complete protein (it has all the essential amino acids necessary for your nutrition) and it’s low in fat.
 Vegan folks might prefer soy or other plant-based protein.